Back to top

 To read more about vaginal symptoms and ways to manage them, see here and for more about bladder symptoms, read here.

 As perimenopause ends, many women notice weight gain, especially around the abdomen.
 This is due to hormonal shifts impacting metabolism, changing how the body stores fat and also impacting muscle mass.
-Changes to mood, anxiety and fatigue may affect what choices we make in terms of the type of food we eat, and how much exercise we do.
+Changes to mood, anxiety and fatigue may affect our food choices and how much exercise we do.

 Staying active, eating a balanced diet, and engaging in strength training can help maintain a healthy weight post-menopause.
 See here for more information.